 The ICO have released a guide that advises on 12 steps that your business can take in preparation for the General Data Protection Regulation.
 This is a great place to start and will help you to gain understanding and awareness of measures you must take to ensure that your business is compliant before the 25th May 2018.

 Document Network Services support the aims of the Data Protection Bill that implements GDPR in full.
-As such, we have arranged a series of GDPR Awareness Workshops to help local businesses learn about technology that could help to achieve compliance with the new legislation.
+As such, we have arranged a series of GDPR Workshops designed to help businesses of all sizes learn about technology that could help to get ready for the new legislation.